andrewchambers/bupstash/doc/guides/Getting Started.md

 $ bupstash list --key ./metadata-backups.key
 ```

-With the important difference that these keys cannot decrypt the contents of the snapshots.
+An important difference is that these keys cannot decrypt the contents of the snapshots.
 Only the original primary key is able to decrypt these snapshots.

 ```